starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 __DO NOT COMMIT `node_modules`__

 # Testing your code

-_After_ writing both your api and web server run `make` to test your web server
+_After_ writing both your api and web server

+1. run `node ./server.js`
+1. In another terminal (make sure you're in the coffee-shop directory) run `make`

+Make sure you restart your server after updating your code!

 # Create API